 Knifeman 'runs into Regent's Park Mosque and stabs worshipper in neck'

-A man has reportedly been stabbed in the neck during the call to prayer in Regent's Park Mosque.
+A man has reportedly been stabbed in the neck during the call to prayer in London Central Mosque.

-Witnesses said on social media that the Muadhin - aged in his seventies - was stabbed in his neck whilst trying to protect the Imam, who the attacker initially targeted.
+Witnesses said on social media that the victim - aged in his seventies - was stabbed in his neck whilst trying to protect the Imam who the attacker initially targeted.

+He was the Muazzin, who calls worshippers to prayer five times a day.

 Videos being shared across social media showing a white man in a red hoodie, black trousers and no shoes being arrested at the scene.